Wojciech Kamiński

 Wojciech Kamiński (born 27 February 1974) is a Polish professional basketball coach.
-Since 2020, he is the head coach of Legia Warszawa of the Polish Basketball League (PLK).
+He is the current head coach of Start Lublin of the Polish Basketball League (PLK).

-Career
+Coaching career

 Kamiński was appointed head coach of Rosa Radom in 2013.
 He led Rosa to the Polish Basketball Cup title in 2016.
 In 2015, he was named Coach of the Year in PLK.

-On 12 June 2019, he was announced as head coach of Syntainics MBC of the German Basketball Bundesliga (BBL), where he replaced outgoing Silvano Poropat.
+On 12 June 2019, Kamiński was announced as head coach of Syntainics MBC of the German Basketball Bundesliga (BBL), where he replaced outgoing Silvano Poropat.

 Further, he has been the assistant coach of Poland's national basketball team.

-On 23 February 2020 he signed as head coach with Legia Warszawa of the Polish Basketball League (PLK).
+On 23 February 2020, Kamiński signed as head coach with Legia Warszawa of the Polish Basketball League (PLK).